Childhood Cancer Awareness

 There are 3 most common treatments for cancer and they are surgery, chemotherapy and radiotherapy.
 These treatments may be applied on their own or in combination with each other.

-Although risk factors for childhood cancers are not well understood, there are some factors that can increase the risk.
+Although risk factors for childhood cancers are not well understood, some factors can increase the risk.

 - Medical conditions: